stonepros/stone/doc/mgr/dashboard_plugins/feature_toggles.inc.rst

 To enable or disable the status of a single or multiple features::

-  $ ceph dashboard feature disable iscsi mirroring Feature 'iscsi': disabled
+  $ stone dashboard feature disable iscsi mirroring Feature 'iscsi': disabled
   Feature 'mirroring': disabled